 - A fundamental deficit in the representation of numerosity or dyscalculia, which is a common brain-based learning disability that prevents individuals from understanding number-related concepts or performing accurate calculations.
-However, there are different strategies that can help children or adults with dyscalculia improve their math skills.
+However, if you’re wondering how to improve math skills for adults there actually different strategies that can help them and children with dyscalculia.

 - A shaky foundation, due to lack of mastery over basic math skills.
 If a student missed out on fundamental math classes or has fallen behind, it may be harder for them to grasp more complex concepts.
 Math is cumulative—fundamental, basic skills must be mastered before moving on to more advanced concepts.
 Thus, cumulative practice is the key to training a student who does well in math.